godotengine/godot-docs/classes/class_importermesh.rst

 - :ref:`int<class_int>` **get_surface_lod_count** **(** :ref:`int<class_int>` surface_idx **)** |const|

-Returns the amount of lods that the mesh holds on a given surface.
+Returns the number of lods that the mesh holds on a given surface.

 ----